Search

 4. The liquidity varies

-Mutual funds and annuities are both long-term investments, but it can be beneficial to know how and when you can get your money out if plans change.
+Mutual funds and annuities are both long-term investments, but it can be beneficial to understand the liquidity and when you can get your money out if plans change.

 With mutual funds, you can generally sell your holdings on any day that the markets are open for trading.
 The amount you receive depends on how the fund has performed since your purchase.
 Some mutual funds have additional restrictions, so be sure to research your holdings before buying or selling.